-If the youth in question is serving a juvenile probation or parole sentence and absconds or flees to avoid prosecution (youth with a warrant from another state), Rule 4-104-6 creates an exception whereby the receiving state law regarding the age of majority applies to incarceration of juveniles, (emphasis supplied).
+If the youth in question is serving a juvenile probation or parole sentence and absconds or flees to avoid prosecution (youth with a warrant from another state), ICJ Rule 5-101(7) creates an exception whereby the receiving state law regarding the age of majority applies to incarceration of juveniles, (emphasis supplied).
 This exception arises where "a receiving state court is required to detain any juvenile under the ICJ" (emphasis supplied).
-Even though such an individual is already classified as an adult in the State of Michigan, based on the foregoing provision of Rule 4-104-6\, if detained and returned pursuant to the ICJ, such youth may be treated as "juveniles."
+Even though such an individual is already classified as an adult in the State of Michigan, based on the foregoing provision of ICJ Rule 5-101(7), if detained and returned pursuant to the ICJ, such youth may be treated as a "juvenile."